16:56:10

 Core Settings

-- Recommendation: Use a "Reasoning" model like o1-preview or Gemini 1.5 Pro for the review layer, even if your primary model is a faster "Flash" model.
+• Recommendation: Use a capable reasoning model from a provider you trust for the review layer, even if your primary model is a faster or cheaper chat model.

 Parameters